Top Market News: What Happened In Investing Today

 Operating results have not been encouraging.
 Revenue fell 45% in the past five years, double digits every year except 2014, when it fell 9.2%.
 Shares have dropped consistently the whole time.

 What do we think?
 This look at the capital structure raises some potential concerns for common shareholders.
-Ten years ago there might have been a case that Sears had been around forever, and that there might be some way for the mighty brand to innovate against any onslaught from technological change.
-In a world where everything is the same, but Amazon hasn't been created yet, how much better does Sears perform?
+Ten years ago, there might have been a case that Sears had been around forever and that there might be some way for the mighty brand to innovate against any onslaught from technological change.
+In a world where everything is the same, but Amazon (NASDAQ:AMZN) hasn't been created yet, how much better does Sears perform?

-Big Win For Wins Finance?
+Big Win For Wins Finance (WINS)?

-The company's stock more than doubled during today's trading, then were halted.
+The company's stock more than doubled during today's trading, then was halted.
 An IR spokesperson apparently told Bloomberg "We really don't know what's going on."

-Twitter, which usually provides theories that extend beyond those of IR professionals, is similarly puzzled.
+Twitter (NYSE:TWTR), which usually provides theories that extend beyond those of IR professionals, is similarly puzzled.

 See also: Santander takes over Banco Popular.